-Dogs love these healthy and refreshing blueberry-yogurt frozen dog treats on a hot day.
+Dogs love these healthy and refreshing homemade frozen dog treats on a hot day.
 And dog mamas love them because they are easy to make with only three ingredients!

 This post may include affiliate links.
 Please read my disclosure policy.

 Our dog Fritz loves to sit in the sun during the summer.
-In addition to water, we use homemade frozen treats to help keep him cool.
+In addition to water, we use homemade frozen treats to help keep him cool on hot summer days.

-- Banana- Half a mashed banana is all you need.
+Banana- Half a mashed ripe banana is all you need.
 This will add natural sweetness and texture to the dog treat.

 Frozen Dog Treat Molds

-For large dogs, you can use a silicone baking cup, small paper cup, or muffin tin.
-When using a muffin tin you may need to set it in a try of warm water to loosen them
+For large dogs, you can use a silicone baking cup, small paper cups, or muffin tin.
+When using a muffin tin you may need to set it in a tray of warm water to loosen them

 Storing Frozen Dog Treats

 I prefer to remove the pupsicles from the molds to save freezer space.
-They last 1-2 months in a freezer bag.
-Or up to three months if left in the molds and tightly covered.
+They last up to 3 months in a freezer bag.

 Healthy homemade dog treats could not be easier to make!
 Please share with us all the photos of your pups eating your delicious creations.
 Peace & Love to all the dog people!